demisto/content/Packs/PrismaAccess/Integrations/PrismaSASE/PrismaSASE_description.md

 This integration was integrated and tested with version 1.0 of Prisma SASE API.

-## Configure Prisma SASE on Cortex XSOAR
+## Create an account in Prisma SASE UI:

 1. Navigate to **Common Services** > **Identity & Access** > **Servers & Services**.
 2. Add or create a service account with the proper privileges.